 1. Graduation Ceremonies

-While the traditional school assembly to farewell the departing class is unable to go ahead right now, students and teachers still have the opportunity to make the them feel special.
+While the traditional school assembly to farewell the departing class is unable to go ahead in person at the school, students and teachers still have the opportunity to make the them feel special.
 Here are some ideas for Covid-safe end of year school celebrations:

 Virtual graduation ceremony

 While parents and family can’t attend in person, the school can set up a socially distance ceremony for just the students and allow parents and relatives to join on Zoom.
 Be sure you have someone dedicated to filming the ceremony for parents watching from afar, and a strong internet connection.
 Don’t just pass this job to a teacher at the last minute!

 Instead of getting the whole year together and involving parents and other guests, split up the ceremony into smaller groups.
 Film each ceremony, so each student can go home and watch it with their family or with a small group of friends and still celebrate.

 A big part of that last day is having parents, family and friends there to celebrate with the student.
 With no school assembly for parents to attend with flowers and other presents in hand to gift their graduating child, or other events allowed to mark this occasion, it’s time to get creative.

 Set up a ‘socially distanced’ arch to see them off.
 Have kids standing 1.5m apart and letting the graduating students run through one at a time to the cheers of other kids.
 Add music or a live band to add to the emotion!

 With parents not allowed on site, perhaps some of this tunnel can take place on the footpath outside the school?

 Tour the school passing each classroom